-- This refrigerator is equipped for the use of LP gas only and can not be changed to use any other fuels (natural gas, butane, etc.). - Incorrect installation, adjustment, changes to, or maintenance of this refrigerator can cause personal injury, property damage, or both. - Obey the instructions in this manual to install the intake and exhaust vents. - Do not install the refrigerator directly on carpet.
-Put the refrigerator on a metal or wood panel that extends the full width and depth of the refrigerator. - LP gas can cause a fire or an explosion that can result in property damage, personal injury, or death.
-Do not smoke or create sparks while doing any work on the LP gas supply system.
-Do not use an open flame to examine the LP gas supply piping or fittings for leaks. - To avoid possible LP gas leaks, always use two wrenches to tighten or loosen the LP gas supply line connections. - Make sure the electrical installation obeys all applicable codes.
-See the "Certification and Code Requirements" section of the "Owner's Manual and Installation Manual". - Disconnect both the AC and DC power sources before doing any maintenance work on on the refrigerator. - Do not bypass or change the refrigerator's electrical components or features.
+- This refrigerator is equipped for the use of propane gas only and can not be changed to use any other fuels (natural gas, butane, etc.). - Incorrect installation, adjustment, changes to, or maintenance of this refrigerator can cause personal injury, property damage, or both. - Obey the instructions in this manual to install the intake and exhaust vents. - Do not install the refrigerator directly on carpet.
+Put the refrigerator on a metal or wood panel that extends the full width and depth of the refrigerator. - Propane gas can cause a fire or an explosion that can result in property damage, personal injury, or death.
+Do not smoke or create sparks while doing any work on the propane gas supply system.
+Do not use an open flame to examine the gas supply piping or fittings for leaks. - To avoid possible propane gas leaks, always use two wrenches to tighten or loosen the gas supply line connections. - Make sure the electrical installation obeys all applicable codes.
+See the "Certification and Code Requirements" section of the "Owner's Manual and Installation Manual". - Disconnect both the AC and DC power sources before doing any maintenance work on the refrigerator. - Do not bypass or change the refrigerator's electrical components or features.

 - Do not spray liquids near electrical outlets, connections, or the refrigerator components.
 Many liquids are electrically conductive and can cause a shock hazard, electrical shorts, and in some cases fire. - The refrigerator cooling system is under pressure.
 Do not try to repair or to recharge a defective cooling system.
 The cooling system contains sodium chromate.
 The breathing of certain chromium compounds can cause cancer.
 The cooling system contents can cause severe skin and eye burns, and can ignite and burn with an intense flame.
 Do not bend, drop, weld, move, drill, puncture, or hit the cooling system. - The storage of flammable materials behind or around the refrigerator creates a fire hazard.
 Do not use the area behind the refrigerator to store flammable materials (gasoline, cleaning supplies, etc.) - Do not remove the round ground prong from the refrigerator AC power cord.
 Do not use a two prong adapter or extension cord on the AC power cord. - A circuit overload can result in an electrical fire if the wires and/or fuse sizes are not correct.
-Use only the wire and fuse sizes written in the "Owner's Manual and Installation Manual" - To prevent child entrapment, make sure all shelf retainers are correctly fastened and remove the doors before disposng of the refrigerator.
+Use only the wire and fuse sizes written in the "Owner's Manual and Installation Manual" - To prevent child entrapment, make sure all shelf retainers are correctly fastened and remove the doors before disposing of the refrigerator. - - The rear of the refrigerator has sharp edges and corners.
+To prevent cuts or abrasions when working on the refrigerator, be careful and wear cut resistant gloves. - Make sure all fasteners and connections are tight.